When we started this project, we never imagined it would grow to become what it is today.

 With help from his best friend, Xack Fischer, Peregrine began decorating the streets of Seattle with rainy-day art.

-The goal: to give people a reason to smile on rainy days.
+His goal?
+Give people a reason to smile on rainy days.

 They spent the next 10 months sneaking around the city in the middle of the night, trying not to be seen, as they created their secret messages.